THESE ARE SOME OF OUR FAVORITES!

 *Blue Water Grill*

-They have FRESH SUSHI on Tuesday and Friday Nights starting at 3:00 in the afternoon and a Great Menu otherwise with some thing for everyone, including PIZZA!
+They have FRESH SUSHI on Tuesday and Friday Nights starting at 3:00 in the afternoon and a Great Menu otherwise with something for everyone, including PIZZA!
 Located in the Sun Breeze Hotel across the street from Tropic Air in town.
 Sun Breeze Hotel is a GREAT spot to stay!
 We highly recommend it!

 Open for Breakfast, Lunch and Dinner